chaireBioNorth/shorebirds-tools/README.md

 # shorebirds-tools

-Tools to manage shorebirds database
+Tools to manage Shorebirds database

+Just clone / download this repository to use these tools.